jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 different is that the underlying behavior logic is written in JavaScript instead of Java.

-So, switch to the $TUTORIAL_HOME directory and run `run.sh` or `run.bat`.
+So, switch to the $TUTORIAL_HOME directory and run `mvn install -DskipTests` to rebuild the AMPs, then `./run.sh reload_acs` to re-build and re-start the Alfresco image.
+Once it is back up, run `./run.sh test`.
 Just like the Java example, you should see something like this:

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------
-    [INFO] Total time: 55.326s
+    [INFO] Total time: 3.887 s
-    [INFO] Finished at: Thu Jan 30 17:04:55 CST 2014
+    [INFO] Finished at: 2019-02-11T17:26:19-06:00
-    [INFO] Final Memory: 14M/122M
+    [INFO] Final Memory: 32M/488M
     [INFO] ------------------------------------------------------------------------

 Successful tests are certainly comforting, but they are not very satisfying.